MattHodge/matthodge.github.io/_posts/2016-01-25-chatops-on-windows-with-hubot-and-powershell.md

 The goal for the CoffeeScript portion is to take a users message to the bot, work out the service name, pass it into the PowerShell script and return the result to the user.

-This is the script I came up with to call the PowerShell function.
+This is the script I designed to call the PowerShell function.
 Be sure to read the comments so you understand how it works.

 {% gist 8e3461622b7f3c1f9a53 %}